bookhacker/epic-mode/README.md

 When you start a line with a single asterisk followed by a `SPACE`, epic-mode starts to write in `CAPS` until you hit `ENTER`.
 Now epic-mode inserts ` - ` and wants you to put in the chapter subtitle.
 The first character of the subtitle is in capitals, the second isn't anymore.

-If you don't want a chapter subtitle, just hit `ENTER` a second time and epic-mode jumps to the next line to start a personae heading (which means it automatically insert `** ` so you don't to type it).
+If you don't want a chapter subtitle, just hit `ENTER` a second time and epic-mode jumps to the next line to start a personae heading (which means it automatically insert `** ` so you don't have to type it).

 #### Heading `** Location`